What is Electrical Estimating?

 Estimating in this way is typically easy, but manual calculations are prone to inaccuracy.
 It does not take into account differences in labor.

-With the assembly estimating technique, electrical components are bundled into pre-defined assemblies or systems, each with an associated cost.
+With the assembly estimating method, electrical components are bundled into pre-defined assemblies or systems, each with an associated cost.

 Electrical estimators frequently use this method to incorporate both labor unit costs and material costs.
 Rather than considering each hardware or fixture as a single entity, the necessary materials are viewed as having multiple components.